Integrate a Third-Party Identity Provider

 A few things worth getting right:

-* **JWKS caching and rotation.** Cache the JWKS (the example uses a 1-hour TTL) but make sure your loader honors the `invalidate: true` option so that an unrecognized `kid` triggers a refetch.
+* **JWKS caching and rotation.** Cache the JWKS (the example uses a 1-hour TTL) but make sure your loader honors the `kid_not_found: true` option so that an unrecognized `kid` triggers a refetch.
 Otherwise key rotation at the IdP locks users out for up to the TTL.

 * **Validate `iss` and `aud` claims.** Always.
 The example passes `verify_iss: true, verify_aud: true` to `JWT.decode` — don't drop those.